What a great time to be in Year 3!

 Reading at home

+Alongside Reading Plus, we will be sending books home for reading for pleasure.
 We cannot stress enough how important it is for your child to read at home!
 Reading is brilliant and we want to encourage children to do it as much as possible.
-We are going to be reading books together as a class but we would also like the children to read regularly at home.
-They will have a reading folder to take home and a reading log to record any reading they do.
-We would like them to read at least 5 times during the week – this can be anything that they are interested in reading, not just books, but useful information that they need, such as (appropriate) websites, television guides, menus, magazines… the list is endless!
-The reading logs should be returned on their set days, and will be checked with children given the opportunity to read with us.
+They will have a reading folder to take home and a reading log to record any reading for pleasure they do.
+We would like the children to read at least 5 times during the week – this can be anything that they are interested in reading, not just books, but useful information that they need, such as (appropriate) websites, television guides, menus, magazines… the list is endless!
+The reading logs should be returned daily and their reading for pleasure books changed as often as the children require.

 Homework